BryantKlewer/Housing_Affordability/README.md

 ## Machine Learning

-Target - 30 year mortgage with a 20% down payment.
+Targets: 30 year mortgage with a 20% down payment, 30 year mortgage with 10% down payment, 15 year mortgage with 20% down payment, 15 year mortgage with 10% down payment.